 Plan Ahead to Elevate Your Skills

-When you ask your boss for all the additional workload, make sure you have the skillset needed in order to complete those tasks.
+When you ask your boss for all the additional workload, make sure you have the skillset needed to complete those tasks.
 Your boss will ask you questions before assigning you tasks, so make sure you have all the answers ready.

 Tell him/her about how you will approach a certain workload.
 Will you take an online course to increase your skills?
-Will you learn from fellow colleagues?
+Will you learn from colleagues?

 Confidence is key here so make sure whatever you say, your plan is concrete and realistic.
 Your confidence and rock-solid plan will alternatively increase your boss’s confidence in you.
 There will be no hesitation in increasing your workload.

 Use Positive Language